hatakkey/MAG-cups/docs/open5gs_verification.md

 ```

 ### 1.2. **Checking the GNB logs**
-The GNB log showing that NGAP is ok with the AMF and NGAP is done successfully
+The GNB log showing that NGAP is ok with the AMF and NGAP is done successfully.
 ```bash
 [root@compute-1 logs]# more gnb.log
 UERANSIM v3.2.6